September 30, Reading 1 – 1 Kings 22

 Please save those around us!

-Please change their hearts, breathing new life into dry bones.
+Please change their hearts, breathe life into dry bones, open their eyes to see You.

 Amen.